schmich/instascan/README.md

 ### `camera.name`

-- Camera name, including manufacturer and model, e.g. `Microsoft Lifecam HD-3000`.
+- Camera name, including manufacturer and model, e.g. "Microsoft Lifecam HD-3000".
+Can be `null` if the user has not yet allowed camera access, e.g. on first launch of the app.

 ## Credits